Trusts

 Frequently Asked Questions About Trusts

-A Living Trust takes place during the lifetime of the settlor, who benefits from the assets during their lifetime, with these assets distributed to beneficiaries after their death.
-In comparison, a Will Trust only comes into effect after death.
+A Living Trust takes place during the lifetime of the settlor, who benefits from the assets during their lifetime, with these assets distributed to beneficiaries after their passing.
+In comparison, a Will Trust only comes into effect after passing away.

-Yes, you are able to make amendments to your Living Trust if your situation or circumstances change, and your solicitor Will be able to guide you through this process and the implications of any changes.
+Yes, you are able to make amendments to your Living Trust if your situation or circumstances change.